v-coder-pin/ksense/README.md

     npm run build
     ```
     (Requires adding a build script or running `npx tsc`)
+3. **Set up your API Key**:
+    Update line 4 in the api.ts file with your personal API key.

 ## Running the Assessment

 To run the assessment script directly using `ts-node`: